brajeshwar/brajeshwar.github.io/_posts/2012/2012-01-07-vendor-benchmarker-ashwin-ramasamy-talks-about-his-entrepreneurial-experiences-with-contractiq.md

----
-layout: post
-title: Vendor Benchmarker Ashwin Ramasamy Talks about his Entrepreneurial Experiences with ContractIQ
+# Vendor Benchmarker Ashwin Ramasamy Talks about his Entrepreneurial Experiences with ContractIQ
----

 Ever had a new vendor let you down?
 Had trouble finding a company that does/sells X?
 Then ContractIQ has got your back.
 ContractIQ is a fresh new start-up matching the Small and Medium Enterprise space with top-of-their-class service providers.